 - Half-yearly and yearly assessments are taken to check the progress of the students.

-- Schools, College, and Universities are well organized physically and monetarily.
+- Schools, colleges, and Universities are well organized physically and monetarily.

 - Students get recognized certification.